 A happy, settled and secure pupil is more likely to succeed academically and have a positive social and personal life.
 Our induction programme for international students aims to ensure that they feel connected to the school community as soon as they arrive.
 A range of events and meetings will be held within the first few weeks, to ensure students are able to form new relationships with their peers and staff, and also to provide information and support needed as soon as possible.
-Stowe has also established an International Society in order to support students who have joined us from abroad, and also to develop the multiculturalism we have within the school.
-The Society celebrates the great range of cultures our students represent through hosting events throughout the year, and also allows students to mix with others from other countries in a more social setting.
+Stowe has also established an International Society in order to support students who have joined us from abroad, and also to develop the multiculturalism we have within the School.
+The Society celebrates the great range of cultures our pupils represent, through hosting events throughout the year, and also allows pupils to mix with others from other countries in a more social setting.
 This allows Stoics to develop their own sense of identity, and also gain a deeper understanding of the background of those from other nations.

 There is provision for pupils who do not have English as their first language, which is coordinated through the EAL Department.
 The aims of the department are: